-You can reach the Individual and Family Affairs team by calling Member Services at 1-888-788-4408, TTY/TDD: 711 and asking to speak to someone from the Individual & Family Affairs Team.
+The Arizona Complete Health-Complete Care Plan Office of Individual and Family Affairs oversees Special Assistance.
+If you have questions about Special Assistance, call Member Services at 1-888-788-4408, TTY/TDD: 711 and ask to speak to someone from the Individual and Family Affairs Team.

-You can visit the Office of Human Rights page at: https://www.azahcccs.gov/AHCCCS/HealthcareAdvocacy/ohr.html or call: 1-800-421-2124 or 1-877-524-6882.
+You can visit the Office of Human Rights page at azahcccs.gov/AHCCCS/HealthcareAdvocacy/ohr.html or by calling 1-800-421-2124 for more information.